Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

+The so-called Hubble tension is the fact that local measurements of the Hubble constant via supernovas yield $H_0\approx 73$ km/s Mpc \citep{brout2022pantheon}, while the cosmic microwave background fixes it at $\approx68$ km/s Mpc \citep{aghanim2020planck}, with smaller and smaller error bars bringing it to a $\sim5\sigma$ discrepancy.
+It is often argued that late time physics cannot solve the Hubble tension, see, e.g., the ``most general'' scenario \citep{keeley2023ruling}.
+The reason for this is simple, at the present low temperature of the cosmos, no new dark matter particles can be created, so there cannot be an increase of cold dark matter.
+But it is also early-time new physics alone cannot solve the Hubble tension \citep{vagnozzi2023seven}.
+Apparently, the situation is presently in a limbo.

-While the EZPE acts as a pressureless type of cold dark matter, its energy density can grow in time, since more and more ZPE can be condense on BHs, galaxies, clusters, filaments, etc. This will lead to a growth equation for the cosmic dark matter fraction $\Om_\dm$; a proposal is given in eq. (\ref{Omezpz}) immediately below.
-It sets the remaining dark energy density $\Om_\lam$ by energy conservation condition, see eq. (\ref{Omlam=}).
+While the \EAE acts as a pressureless type of cold dark matter, its {\it mass density can grow in time}, since more and more ZPE/AE can be condense {\it locally} on BHs, galaxies, clusters, filaments, etc. This will lead to a growth equation for the cosmic dark matter fraction $\Om_\dm$; a modelling is given in eq. (\ref{Omdme}) below.
+It fixes the ``enslaved'' {\it global} dark energy density $\Om_\lam$ by energy conservation, see eq. (\ref{Omlama}) below.